moretrim/victoria2-troubleshooting/README.markdown

 <sup>[Back to the table of contents](#toc)</sup>

 Note that the logs and the map cache are part of the [user files][].
+Ensure [these are working][no-user-files] before reading this section.

 Symptoms: